 Talacchanda

-A transitionary space of painting, photography, projection and dance, imagery was drawn from chapters two, six, and thirty-two of the Natya Sastra.
-This included references to the plan of the vikrista natya mandapa (middle sized rectangular theatre), the navarasa theory of the eight essential emotions to be evoked in all art forms, and the recurrant structural motif of the salabhanjika, an upward reaching female form whose hand supported the vaulted ceilings of ancient wooden theatres.
+Imagined as a transitionary space of painting, photography, projection and dance, Talacchanda drew its interpretive imagery from chapters two, six, and thirty-two of the Natya Sastra.
+This included references to the plan of the vikrista natya mandapa (middle sized rectangular theatre), the navarasa theory of the eight essential emotions to be evoked in all art forms, and the recurrent structural motif of the salabhanjika, an upward reaching female form whose hand supported the vaulted ceilings of ancient wooden theatres.

-A catlaogue with essays by the artists and several specially commissioned texts by scholars, dramatists and writers was published for Talacchanda, Glasgow, 2002.
-Invited text authors include Kum Kum Bahguguna, Hem Bhatnagar, Suhayl Saadi, Jatinder Verma, Ruth Vanita.
+A catalogue with essays by the artists and several specially commissioned texts by scholars, dramatists and writers was published for Talacchanda, Glasgow, 2002.
+Invited text authors include Kum Kum Bahguguna, Hem Bhatnagar, Suhayl Saadi, and Jatinder Verma amongst others.

 SALABHANJIKA SLIDE SERIES